 - Completing an annual A.R.T.
 Mag for you by youth, and paying youth for submissions

-- Planning our third satellite workshop in Arviat, Nunavut
+- Planning our third satellite workshop for youth in the Hamlet of Arviat, Nunavut

-- Completing our third free twelve week art workshop with Ability First Ottawa
+- Completing our third free twelve week art workshop for youth with Ability First Ottawa

-- Planning a twelve week workshop for Blind Low Vision children in Ottawa in association with VIEWS.
+- Planning a twelve week workshop for blind and low vision youth in Ottawa in association with CNIB.